 - Aerodynamic frame shapes because moulding is much easier.

-- A carbon frame can last a lifetime if well maintained ,whereas something like aluminium is described as having 5-10 years by manufacturers.
+- A carbon frame can last a lifetime if well maintained ,whereas something like aluminium is described as having a 5-10 year lifespan by manufacturers.

 - Repairs are great but where a metal frame bends and dents a carbon fibre frames can crack and and must be repaired before using again.

-- It’s not cheap, though pricing is becoming more affordable over the years
+- It’s not cheap, though they are becoming more affordable over the years

 - A cheap carbon frame is rarely better than an equivalent priced aluminium frame.